Master’s Degree Requirements

 - Submit the signed “Completion of Thesis in an Approved Format” to the Master’s Advisor.

 - Submit a hardcopy of your signature page to Montezuma Publishing.

 - Email a PDF of your thesis to Montezuma Publishing at [email protected].
 See Montezuma Publishing for details.

 Does my final thesis document have to be approved by Montezuma Publishing (MP), and does it have to follow their formatting guidelines?

 Graduation delay and Leave of Absence

-If you don’t finish and graduate in the spring semester of your second year, you must register in 799B the semester you plan to graduate and reapply to graduate (see previous question).
+If you don’t finish and graduate in the spring semester of your second year, you must register in 799B the semester you plan to graduate and contact Graduate Division to change your semester of graduation (see previous question).
 Students who have completed all of the coursework on their POS and only have to complete their thesis are eligible to enroll in 799B through the SDSU Global Campus, and so do not need to file for leave of absence and do not have to enroll in 799B continuously, only in the semester they plan to graduate.
 Students would only need to apply for the leave of absence if they planned on enrolling for 799B through main campus.
 As long as you plan on registering through Extended Studies, you do not need to file for a leave of absence.

 The Handbook for New Graduate Students has information regarding leave of absences policies.

 A leave of absence occurs when a student needs to take a semester off of their graduate program and has not completed all of the courses on their Program of Study.
 Students may request no more than four semesters of leave of absence during their time at SDSU.
 If a student needs more than four leaves or if they do not file for a leave of absence, they will either have to remain continuously enrolled e.g. in 799B, or reapply for admission to the program.
 See the previous FAQ and the Graduate Handbook for details on how to apply.
 Note that starting in Spring 2019, application for leave of absence is done online through their webportal account.